ElbekDeveloper/The-Standard-FAQ/README.md

 ## 3. Why should I be careful with the commit history of my PR?

-It's better to have only one commit, per initial PR, showing the implementation of one feature.
-This way people can easily replicate your work, in the future, by looking at all the files you had to change to resolve an issue.
+It's better to have clean commit history and to focus on one feature implementation at a time.This way, people can easily replicate your work, in the future, by looking at all the files you had to change to resolve an issue.

 ## 4. How to start contributing to a project?